 Small, unchanging cerebral aneurysms might not produce any symptoms until they grow large or rupture.
-But, when an aneurysm begins to steadily grow, it can press on nerves and tissues.
+But, when an aneurysm grows, it can press on nerves and tissues.

 This can cause symptoms, including:

-A ruptured aneurysm always brings on a sudden and unmistakably severe headache.
+A ruptured aneurysm brings on a sudden and severe headache.

 Additional symptoms include:

 Sometimes, days or weeks before a rupture, an aneurysm will leak a small amount of blood.
 This is referred to as a sentinel bleed and it can cause a warning headache.
 Sentinel bleeds are considered rare, and if you are experiencing and sudden and severe headache along with other symptoms, seek medical attention immediately.